In the following cases your business will be directly impacted by EU Regulation 1020/2019:

 - They also are legally required to cooperate with the market surveillance authorities in taking corrective measures or taking actions to mitigate the risks.

-- Finally, their name and (EU) address shall be provided ‘product, its packaging, the parcel or accompanying documentation’.
-This is for traceability purposes, so that consumers and market surveillance authorities can find the contact details easily.
+- Finally, their name and (EU) address shall be provided ‘the product, its packaging, the parcel or accompanying documentation.
+This is for traceability purposes so that consumers and market surveillance authorities can find the contact details easily.